 Actual energy consumption data for electricity was provided by Hydro One.
-Data on the quantity of natural gas consumed in the TC was provided by Enbridge, however, it should be noted that no residential natural gas consumption takes place in the TC due to a lack of associated infrastructure.
-Unfortunately, actual consumption data for private sales of fuel oil, heating oil, and propane were unavailable at this time.
+Residential natural gas consumption does not take place in the MW.
+Actual consumption data for private sales of fuel oil, heating oil, and propane were unavailable at this time.
 The quantities of these fuel sources consumed was therefore estimated using statistics and data from Natural Resources Canada, the Government of Ontario, the Municipal Property Assessment Corporation (MPAC), and the Carbon Calculator.
 Similarly, actual consumption data on wood could not be obtained at this time.
-The quantity of wood consumption in the TC was thus estimated using data from Natural Resources Canada, the Government of Ontario, the Municipal Property Assessment Corporation, World Forest Industries, and the Carbon Calculator.
+The quantity of wood consumption in the MW was therefore estimated using data from Natural Resources Canada, the Government of Ontario, the Municipal Property Assessment Corporation, World Forest Industries, and the Carbon Calculator.

-While the quality of data varies across fuel sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the residential sector for the TC are accurate.
+While the quality of data varies across fuel sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the residential sector for the MW are accurate.

-1.5.2 Commercial & Institutional
+Commercial & Institutional Data

 Actual energy consumption data for electricity was provided by Hydro One.
-Data on the quantity of natural gas consumed in the TC was provided by Enbridge, however, it should be noted that no commercial and institutional natural gas consumption takes place in the TC due to a lack of associated infrastructure.
-Unfortunately, actual consumption data for the private sales of fuel oil, heating oil, and propane were unavailable at this time.
+Commercial and institutional natural gas consumption does not take place in the MW.
+Actual consumption data for the private sales of fuel oil, heating oil, and propane were unavailable at this time.
 The quantities of these fuel sources consumed was therefore estimated using statistics and data from Natural Resources Canada and the Municipal Property Assessment Corporation.

-While the quality of data varies across fuel sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the commercial and institutional sector for the TC are accurate.
+While the quality of data varies across fuel sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the commercial and institutional sector for the MW are accurate.